Shark-wary S.African surfers say chum is no buddy

-CAPE TOWN (Reuters) - Luring great white sharks with a smelly mixture of fish and oil in South Africa’s False Bay has triggered a wave of anger, with surfers and swimmers calling for a ban on the practice following a fatal shark attack a week ago.
+CAPE TOWN, April 25 (Reuters) - Luring great white sharks with a smelly mixture of fish and oil in South Africa’s False Bay has triggered a wave of anger, with surfers and swimmers calling for a ban on the practice following a fatal shark attack a week ago.

 A growing attraction over the past several years in one of Africa’s biggest tourist destinations, Cape Town, has been underwater dives with sharks, with operators clouding waters with a bloody mixture called “chum” to attract the predators.